Timothy Duke: Career

+and took part in the Royal Procession at the Coronation of Charles III and Camilla.
+He retired from the College of Arms on 30 September 2024.

-He became an Esquire of the Order of St John in 1988, Honorary Secretary of the Harleian Society in 1994, and in 2010, was appointed Honorary Genealogist to the Order of St Michael and St George.
+He became an Esquire of the Order of St John in 1988, Honorary Secretary of the Harleian Society in 1994, and in 2010 was appointed Honorary Genealogist to the Order of St Michael and St George.
+He was Secretary of the College of Arms Trust from 1995 until 2024.
 In 2018, Duke was elected a Fellow of the Society of Antiquaries of London.